MuseofMoose/SearchSelect/README.md

 ### In Progress:
   * Handle option IDing internally (less work for users)
+  * Allow specification of attribute to search by.
+  * Improve optionLabelKeys parsing.

 ### On-Deck
   * Improve this ReadMe
     * Create fleshed out demo page
     * Convert "demo" page to full documentation gh-pages "site"
-  * Allow specification of attribute to search by.

 ### The Distant Future, The Year 2000: